 What is e-signature software?

-If you're unfamiliar with e-signature software, it can be described as a digital tool that allows you to sign and authenticate electronic documents.
+E-signature software can be described as a digital tool that allows you to sign and authenticate electronic documents.
 E-signature software is designed to make it easier and faster for you to sign documents remotely without having to print, sign, and scan them manually.

 E-signature software works by using advanced encryption methods to ensure that your signature is secure and cannot be tampered with.
 When you sign a document using e-signature software, the software captures a digital image of your signature and embeds it into the document.
 This digital signature is then verified using a unique algorithm that ensures the authenticity of the signature and the document.